 At the first of each year, chapters and councils are invited to enter NMA’s annual Publications Contest.
-An updated official entry form is uploaded to the website each year and chapters and councils are notified when it is available.
+An official entry form is available for download here.

 Chapters and councils submit newsletters they have published during their administrative year.
 These publications are judged against other publications in their size groups by members of the National Recognition Committee.
 The newsletters are judged on effectiveness in promoting organization activities, advancing the principles of NMA, promoting organization membership, format, writing style, and layout.

 At NMA’s Annual Conference each year, first place winners in each size group are presented plaques for being judged the best in their size group.
 Certificates are presented to the second and third place winners in each group.

 Entries must be received by NMA no later than May 1 in order to allow time for judging the contest and determining winners prior to the Annual Conference.

 This award is presented to chapters that have demonstrated creativity and innovation in promoting Community Service Activities within the Chapter, company, organization, and community during their administrative year.